so human, so frail, so ...

 targeting the youth demographic

+Nothing says "refreshing" to today's teens like a Bible tucked under your arm.
 Photographers: I am looking for photos of teens in front of churches, holding Bibles etc but looking hip and refreshing.